amirkrs/lpic1book/content/1012_boot_the_system.md

 There are different init systems:

-- **SysVinit** is based on Unix System V. Not being used much anymore but people loved it because it followed Unix philosophies. you may see it on older machines or even on recently installed ones.
+- **`SysVinit`** is based on Unix System V. Not being used much anymore but people loved it because it followed Unix philosophies. you may see it on older machines or even on recently installed ones.
-- **upstart** was an event-based replacement for the traditional init daemon developed by Canonical (The people behind Ubuntu).
-The goal of the project was to build a replacement for SysV when it got released in 2007. eventually, the project got discontinued due to the wide adoption of Systemd.
-Even Ubuntu uses Systemd these days, but upstart still can be found in google's ChromeOS.
+- **`upstart`** was an event-based replacement for the traditional init daemon developed by Canonical (The people behind Ubuntu).
+The goal of the project was to build a replacement for SysV when it got released in 2007. eventually, the project got discontinued due to the wide adoption of `Systemd`.
+Even Ubuntu uses `Systemd` these days, but upstart still can be found in google's ChromeOS.
-- **Systemd** is the new replacement.
+- **`Systemd`** is the new replacement.
 It is hated by Linux elitists for not following Unix principles but it's widely adopted by major distros.
 It can start services in parallel and do lots of fancy stuff!

 The init process had the ID of 1 and you can find it by running the